ArcticNature/docs/content/_index.md

      Try `GET http://localhost:1840/services/infra.snow-fox.json` on the
      default configuration for example.
   * `PUT http://localhost:1840/services/infra.snow-fox.json`:
-    starts a new instacne of the JSON service.
+    starts a new instacne of the JSON servicei (which will fail to start as the port is alreay in use).